laszloesl/riak_load/README.md

 # riak_load
-Simple Erlang escript to generate some load on Riak
+Simple Erlang application to generate some load on Riak

-The script takes parameters from environment variables in order to make docker integration flexible.
+The application takes parameters from environment variables in order to make docker integration flexible.
 The following variables can be set, displayed with the default values: